LaunchCode-Education-Archived/cs50x-live/calendar/module0/README.md

 ##### Bonus Resources!
 Waiting for the first day of class, but can't wait to get coding?
 Try out the these resources, which will introduce you to a programming language called Javascript.
 We'll return to Javascript later in CS50x, but for now, consider it good coding practice:

-1. <a href="https://www.khanacademy.org/computing/computer-programming/programming" target="_blank">Khan Academy: Introduction to Javascript</a>
+1. <a href="https://www.khanacademy.org/computing/computer-programming/programming" target="_blank">Khan Academy's Introduction to Javascript: Drawing and Animation</a>
 2. <a href="https://www.codecademy.com/learn/javascript" target="_blank">Codeacademy's Javascript Track</a>

 These are *completely optional*, but will definitely benefit you as you begin CS50x, so we encourage everyone to at least try one of these.